NELLY KATE — STUDIO ARTIST

 I blend responsive technology with lo-fi mechanisms like reel-to-reel tape loops, stop-motion animations, electronic synthesizers, and radio frequencies.
 These tactile materials illuminate the terrestrial and electromagnetic phenomena which our bodies sense but cannot readily name.

-Through multi-sensory installation I explore expanding time, breaking and remaking meaning, and conjuring ecstatic magic.
+I explore expanding time, breaking and remaking meaning, and conjuring ecstatic magic.

 ︎ ︎ ︎